With animal-free fashion thriving in recent years, it’s apparent that vegan is the new black! But what makes a fashion product vegan?

 If you’re after something for your activities and walks, keep an eye out for outdoor trousers for men and women by Wünsche Fashion in Aldi UK, Aldi Ireland and Aldi Suisse.

-New to our growing number of registered footwear is Superdry’s debut vegan sneaker range.
+New to our growing number of registered footwear is Superdry’s debut vegan sneaker range, born from their sustainability goals.
 As well as being vegan, 33% of the upper shoes are made with recycled materials.
 Available in Superdry stores and online.

 Gola Classics have a range of vegan trainers for men, women and children in their classic styles, from the vintage Coaster plimsoll to the original Tennis Mark Cox.
 Shop here.